 Occupational therapy helps children develop and master skills for independence.
-Occupational therapy can help with abilities such as opening and closing things, picking up and releasing toys of various sizes and shapes, stacking and building, manipulating knobs and buttons, experimenting with crayons etc. Therapists also help children learn to feed and dress themselves, and teach skills for playing and interacting with other children.
+Occupational therapy can help with abilities such as opening and closing things, picking up and releasing toys of various sizes and shapes, stacking and building, manipulating knobs and buttons, experimenting with crayons etc. Therapists also help children learn to feed and dress themselves and teach them skills for playing and interacting with other children.

 How Can Parents Benefit From Early Intervention Programs?

 Programs of early intervention have a great deal to offer to parents in terms of support, encouragement and information.
-The programs teach parents how to interact with their infant and toddler, how to meet their child's specific needs and how to enhance development.
+The programs teach parents how to interact with their infant or toddler, how to meet their child's specific needs and how to enhance development.

 How Do I Sign Up for Early Intervention Services?

 Each state has its own set of laws governing early intervention services.
 Parents can get a referral from their baby's doctor or find a local agency by visiting www.nectac.org.
 Once a referral has been made, the program staff must schedule and complete an initial evaluation within a specified time.
 Once the assessment is done, a caseworker is assigned to coordinate the various services for which the baby and family qualify.
 Early intervention services are individualized to meet the specific needs of each individual baby.
 The caseworker, therapists and family will determine areas of focus and set goals based on developmental milestones.
 These will be recorded in a document called the Individualized Family Service Plan (IFSP).